michelle-miller/conversation/dialog-overview.md

 1. Click the drop-down menu in the response field to choose a response type, and then provide any required information:

-    - **Connect to human agent**.
-You can optionally add a message to share with the human agent to whom the conversation is transferred.

-        **Note**: This response type is only supported with custom application integrations.
-You must program the client application to recognize when this respones type is triggered.
     - **Image**.
 Add the full URL to the hosted image file into the **Image source** field.
 The image must be in .jpg, .gif, or .png format.

         For example: `https://www.example.com/assets/common/logo.png`.